JohnnyGOX17/john-gentile-website/kb/programming_languages/python.md

 2. In SSH session, launch Jupyter lab headlessly on a specific port, like `$ jupyter lab --no-browser --port=8889`
 3. Open a browser window to `http://localhost:8889/lab?token=<token URL string from Jupyter launch in SSH session>` (or just click the link it outputs in the terminal)
   + Besides running notebooks remotely, this method allows opening & viewing of other remote files.

+#####  Exporting Jupyter Notebooks

+Jupyter notebooks can be exported to many formats, like HTML, LaTeX and PDF.
+However, if you run into weird font errors in `nbconvert`, note that it [may be due to leading and/or trailing spaces in inline math text](https://stackoverflow.com/a/72291257); for instance `$ \epsilon  \gt 0 $` within a text block may cause an error and should be changed to `$\epsilon  \gt 0$`.

 ### Data Analysis